ywamsendai/ywamsendai-docs/docs/dts/faq.md

 - Proof of health insurance (must be valid for Japan)
 - Bible
 - Something to take notes with
-- Stationery (pencil, ruler, colouring pens/pencils)
 - Towel
 - Personal toiletry items
 - Winter clothing
 - Warm coat
-- Sleeping bag
-- Backpack or suitcase for outreach
-- Pillow for outreach
+- Sleeping bag & pillow for outreach

 Here’s an additional list of recommended items: